MileHacker Logo

 • Avoid politics unless specifically asked.

-• Discretion regarding public displays of affection for same-sex couples.
+• Discretion regarding public displays of affection for the equivalent-sex couples.

 • Dress respectfully at religious sites.